phetsims/phet-info/checklists/sim-republication-checklist.md

   - [ ] Optional: paste all issues that will be included, or list features - these will be useful for release notes
     - [{{GITHUB PLACEHOLDER LINK}}](https://github.com/phetsims/phet-info)
     - {{NEW SIM FEATURE PLACEHOLDER, e.g., Stopwatch added.}}
-- [ ] Identify any common code components that do not yet have support for features, and elevate need to #planning channel
+- [ ] Identify any common code components that do not yet have support for features, and elevate need to #planning Slack channel
+- [ ] Create feature-specific milestone deadlines for simulation sub-epics in Monday.
+Reviewed and updated on a regular basis.

 ### Design (Pre-QA)